 Just as large-scale spatial movement maintains and sharpens galactic filaments, smaller-scale spatial movement also affects stellar orbits within galaxies and galactic orbits within clusters.
+Keep in mind that galaxies and galactic clusters have similar structures, with a large central black hole and smaller stars and galaxies orbiting about them.
 The attraction of space to mass likely causes space, within a galaxy or a galactic cluster, to rotate in the direction of stellar or galactic orbits.
 This movement represents a competition between spatial stiffness and its attraction to mass.
 Any rotation of space, with a galaxy or galactic cluster, moves their spatial reference with them and reduces the disparity between observed galactic or cluster rotation speeds and the lower rotational speeds consistent with stable stellar or galactic orbits, given observed galactic or cluster mass.
 The stBH within each galaxy or SMBH within clusters give additional encouragement for the "local" spatial framework to follow galactic or cluster rotation.
 To the extent that the implied galactic rotational gravity (gravity needed for stable stellar orbits) exceeds galactic attractive gravity, a rotating galactic spatial reference may explain part of the discrepancy.
 And similarly, to the extent that the implied cluster rotational gravity (gravity needed for stable galactic orbits) exceeds cluster attractive gravity; a rotating cluster spatial reference may explain part of that discrepancy as well.

 High-speed stellar orbits within galaxies and galactic orbits within clusters are the likely result of spatial expansion.
 Although galactic space expands more slowly than void space because galactic space is less present due to constant spatial loss into their central SMBH, it still expands.
 Reduced spatial presence, in the sphere above and below the galactic disk, also reduces the strength of ties to the universal lattice and facilitates rotation of space within the galactic plane to follow galactic rotation.
-Similar arguments apply to galactic clusters, which orbit about an astonishingly massive (~10 solar mass) black hole (AMBH).
-These clusters engulf significant void spaces between their galaxies, and these void spaces expand at the faster, void-space expansion rates.
+Similar arguments apply to galactic clusters, which orbit about an astonishingly massive ($\sim 10^{12}$ solar mass) black hole (AMBH), but on a larger scale (AMBH described in "Novel Descriptions ...", viXra 1401.0231).

 Note that this system of shifting spatial rotation within a galaxy or within a cluster is a dynamic system that can adjust to fit changing circumstances brought on by spatial expansion.
 Dark matter represents a static system that cannot adjust its gravity to accommodate the increasingly "faster" stars or galaxies traveling in their new and expanding orbits (due to spatial expansion) within a galaxy or galactic cluster.
-Spatial expansion maintains original stellar or galactic speeds so that they appear to move "faster" in their new, expanded "slower" orbits within galactic disks or galactic clusters.
-Thus (without a changing reference) stars and galaxies would move ever faster than would be consistent with their observed orbits -- given their galactic or clusters, can also rotate faster to accommodate these new, faster-than-necessary orbit speeds and keep local orbit speeds appropriate within the moving space of their respective groups.
+Spatial expansion maintains original stellar or galactic speeds so that they appear to move "faster" than necessary when spatial expansion moves them into expanded "slower" orbits within galactic disks or galactic clusters.
+Thus (without a changing reference) stars and galaxies appear to move ever faster than would be consistent with their observed orbits -- given their galactic or cluster mass.
+Fortunately, the spatial references, within the galaxies and clusters, can also rotate faster to accommodate these new, faster-than-necessary orbit speeds and keep orbit speeds appropriate within the moving space of their respective groups.

-4. GALACTIC AND UNIVERSAL COLLAPSE
+3. GALACTIC AND UNIVERSAL COLLAPSE